2013 Specialized–lululemon season: February – April: Classic races

 February and March were two great months for Ellen van Dijk.
 After finishing third in the Ladies Tour of Qatar she won the first prestigious road victory of the season, Le Samyn des Samyn at the end of February.
 She escaped from the bunch with 35 km to go and finished three minutes ahead of the chasing group.
 In early March, during the Ronde van Drenthe, she went on a breakaway with Marianne Vos.
 Van Dijk lost the side by side sprint and finished second.
 In the second World Cup race the Trofeo Alfredo Binda, she finished again on the podium, this time in third place.
 Finally, in late March, she finished second in the Tour of Flanders behind Marianne Vos again.
 Vos, Emma Johansson and Elisa Longo Borghine escaped on the Karemont, but Van Dijk was able to close the gap.
 Finally, the four women sprinted for victory.
 Ellen regretted that she was not able to outsprint Vos.

 In March, at the Drenste 8 Ina-Yoko Teutenberg had a serious crash.
-She has a concussion and was not able to start in the spring classics.
-She did not recover as fast as she hoped and decided in June not to start anymore the season because she was not able to train in a proper way.
+She had a concussion and was not able to start in the spring classics.
+She did not recover as fast as she had hoped for and decided in June not to start anymore the season because she was not able to train properly.

 Evelyn Stevens was not able to defend her title at the Flèche Wallonne due to a fall at the Classica Citta di Padova.
 She had broken teeth and numerous wounds.
 Ellen van Dijk finished sixth.
 Katie Colclough escaped in the final but was pulled back.